influxdata/telegraf/plugins/inputs/zipkin/README.md

       RPC is considered complete with this annotation

 - TAGS:
-      "id"               The 64 or 128-bit ID of the trace.
-Every span in a trace shares this ID.
+      "id"               The 64 bit ID of the span.
       _"parent_id":_        An ID associated with a particular child span.
-If there is no child span, the parent ID is set to itself.
+If there is no child span, the parent ID is set to ID.
       _"trace_id":_        The 64 or 128-bit ID of a particular trace.
-Trace ID High concat Trace ID Low.
+Every span in a trace shares this ID.
+Concatenation of high and low and converted to hexadecimal.
       _"name":_             Defines a span
       "__service_name__":   Defines a service
       _"annotation":_       The value of an annotation